 BetterHelp vs. Talkspace Comparison

 As mental health care continues to evolve, online therapy is rapidly gaining popularity as a mainstream option for seeking professional help.
-The growing success in this industry has encouraged many mental health providers to seek control over an intensely competitive environment.
-Therapists such as those who offer person therapy and evidence-based solutions often make use of video sessions and messaging therapy.
+The growing success in this industry has encouraged many mental health service providers to seek control over an intensely competitive environment.
+Therapists who offer evidence-based solutions, often make use of video sessions and messaging therapy.